EOL/publishing/doc/api.md

 ```
 ## show (taxon ID) values for this taxon for this predicate

-THis query shows the EOL taxon IDs for five ecological partners associated by a specific predicate to a taxon.
+This query shows the EOL taxa for five ecological partners associated by a specific predicate to a taxon, with limited metadata.
 This construction presumes you know that this predicate is for ecological interactions with other taxa.
-Here is the construction using strings for the taxon name and predicate name (with attendant risk of homonym confusion)
+Here is the construction using strings for the taxon name and predicate name, and returning strings for the ecological partner taxon name (with attendant risk of homonym confusion)

 ```
 MATCH (p:Page)-[:trait]->(t:Trait),
+(t)-[:supplier]->(r:Resource),
 (t)-[:predicate]->(pred:Term)
 WHERE p.canonical = "Odocoileus hemionus" AND pred.name = "interacts with"
+WITH p, pred, t, r
+MATCH (p2:Page {page_id:t.object_page_id})
-RETURN p.canonical, pred.name, t.object_page_id
+RETURN  p.canonical, pred.name, p2.canonical, r.resource_id, t.source
 LIMIT 5
 ```